RupaliBhati/rupalibhati.github.io/_pages/Interactive_Visualization_of_Board_Game_Play_for_Humans_and_AI.md

     whereas there are a total of 9 moves in the game of Tic-Tac-Toe.
     Therefore, this dataset is not suitable for our analysis.

-This renders us in a position to collect our own dataset.
-We have created a game engine as explained below.
+This led us to collect our own dataset, for which we created a custom game engine, described in the following section.

 ## Human Data

 We built a Tic-Tac-Toe website[^1] to collect data.
 This website was created using React and TypeScript.
-Figure [1](#fig:wesbite_UI) shows the user interface of the website.
+Figure [1](#fig:website_UI) shows the user interface of the website.
 Here, a game ID is generated for each game.
-Moreover, we ask the players to enter their names and their experience levels to aggregate over players and experience levels.
-In
+Moreover, we ask the players to enter their names and their experience levels.
+In Figure [2](#fig:Game_UI), we show one game.
-Figure [2](#fig:Game_UI),
-we show one game.
 In the top half of the figure, we see the game being played.
-In the lower half, we show a table preview of the actual data that we are logging.
-Each row is a move from the player.
+In the lower half, we show a table preview of the data that we are logging.
+Each row is a move from a player.
 The columns of the table indicate the current state of the board as "S\", the move played by a player as "move\", the player who played this move as "player\", the next state of the board as "S\", and finally the outcome